davidjbradshaw/iframe-resizer/README.md

 ### IFrame flickers

 Some of the alternate [height calculation methods](#heightcalculationmethod), such as **max** can cause the iFrame to flicker.
-This is due to the fact that to check for downsizing, the iFrame first has to be downsized before the new heigt can be worked out.
+This is due to the fact that to check for downsizing, the iFrame first has to be downsized before the new height can be worked out.
 This effect can be reduced by setting a [minSize](#minheight--minwidth) value, so that the iFrame is not reset to zero height before regrowing.

-In modern browsers, if the default [height calculation method](#heightcalculationmethod) does not work, then it is normally best to use **lowestElement** and then provide a fallback to **max** in IE10 downwards.
+In modern browsers, if the default [height calculation method](#heightcalculationmethod) does not work, then it is normally best to use **lowestElement**, which is flicker free, and then provide a fallback to **max** in IE10 downwards.

 ```js
 var isOldIE = (navigator.userAgent.indexOf("MSIE") !== -1); // Detect IE10 and below